opencast-ilias/OpenCast/README.md

 As ILIAS administrator go to "Administration"->"Plugins" and install/activate the plugin.

 ### Configuration
 After a fresh installation, the plugin configuration will already contain a basic configuration.
 A few things will have to be adjusted to make the plugin work though.
+Have a look at the [configuration manual](./doc/CONFIGURATION.md).

 ### Workaround for internal Paella Player
 If you're using the plugin-internal Paella Player, you will have to implement a small workaround for a bug in the current version of Paella Player.
 Start in your ILIAS root directory: